 I can't believe you.

-You're gonna get down here.
+You're going to get down here.

 I mean, people are dying down here.